Aftercare for Tulips, Daffodils and Other Spring Bulbs

-Flower bulbs get the gardening season off to an early start.
+Spring-blooming flower bulbs get the gardening season off to an early start.
 From the first crocuses and daffodils to the last tulips and alliums, it’s a show that can last from March through May.
 As spring eventually turns to summer, gardeners often wonder what to do about the spent flowers and fading foliage from these spring-blooming bulbs.
-To answer that question, you need to know if the bulbs will be treated as annuals or perennials.
+To answer this question, you need to know if the bulbs are annuals or perennials.

 Spring Bulbs as Annuals

 Many spring-blooming bulbs return to bloom year after year.
 But not all of them behave this way.
 Tulips and hyacinths, for example, always look their best the first spring after planting.
 In future years, you typically get fewer flowers that are also smaller in size.
 To ensure a good show of color every spring, it’s best to plant fresh bulbs each fall.

 If you are treating your spring bulbs as annuals, you should dig them up after they finish blooming.
 Use a garden fork to gently lift the bulbs out of the ground and then put them in your compost pile.
 Removing the bulbs as well as the foliage will help minimize problems with fusarium, a common fungal disease that can affect flower bulbs.

 Growing spring-blooming bulbs as annuals does have some advantages.
 It guarantees you will always have a wonderful display of flowers.
 You also get the fun of putting together new color and texture combination each year.

 Early-blooming bulbs such as snowdrops, crocus, chionodoxa, scilla and daffodils will flower year after year and multiply over time.
 These bulbs are reliably perennial and incredibly carefree.
 There’s no need to deadhead, fertilize or divide them unless they become overcrowded or you want to add them to other parts of your yard.